 Wendy van Wanten

-Yurg was present in Libelle with the family gag comic 'Familie Twist' in 2000 (scripts by Ikke, pseudonym for Marc Legendre), and did short stories and illustrations for Flair.
+Yurg was present in the women's magazine Libelle with the family gag comic 'Familie Twist' in 2000 (scripts by Ikke, pseudonym for Marc Legendre), and illustrated short stories and articles for another women's magazine, Flair.

 D-Codeer de Toekomst